near/near-roc-components/README.md

 # Near RoC Components

-This is a repository that holds the source code of all React on Chain components that the team maintains for near.org.
+This is a repository that holds the source code of all React on Chain components that are published to the main `near` account.

 When the `main` branch is updated, all components are automatically published to the `near` account under the Social DB `component_alpha` namespace.
 You can view your RoC component in production by visiting `https://roc.near.dev/{accountId}/{componentName}`.
 EG: https://roc.near.dev/near/RocTest